amanteur/CHAD/README.md

 - [x] Add the dataset download pipeline
 - [x] Include metadata in the download pipeline
 - [x] Write the README.md
-- [ ] Upload the humming part of the dataset
+- [x] Upload the humming part of the dataset to HuggingFace

 ---